wp-plugins/simple-author-highlighter/readme.txt

 === Simple Author Highlighter ===
 Contributors: Dmitriy Akulov
-Tags: comments, highlight, comment, admin, author, post, style, highlighter Requires at least: 2.8.0
+Tags: comments, highlight, comment, admin, author, post, style, highlighter, global, user, Requires at least: 2.8.0
 Tested up to: 3.0
-Stable tag: 0.3
+Stable tag: 0.4

 Simple Author Highlighter is a wordpress plugin that allows you to easy highlight authors comments

 == Description ==

-Simple Author Highlighter is a wordpress plugin that allows you to easy highlight authors comments
+Simple Author Highlighter is a simple WordPress plug-in that can customize the color of the author's comments.
+The installation process is extremely simple and accessible and after install, Simple Author Highlighter can be found in the "Plugins" menu in WordPress.

 Tested on WP v2.9.2 and v3.0